atiqkhaled/WebFilterApp/README.md

 # WebFilterApp
 **Project URL :** *http://localhost:8080/WebFilterApp*

-This Project is for research purpose for understanding how servlet filter works.
-WebFilterApp is about checking credentials of user and displaying welcome page if user is authentic.
+The key thing of this project is understanding how servlet filter works.
+WebFilterApp application is about checking credentials of user and displaying welcome page if user is authentic.

 Following points are key elements of this Application :